lanle98/Le_L_ChatApp/README.md

 # Le_L_ChatApp

-This is an online chat app where you can send your messages through the Socket.io platform
+This is an app where you can send your messages online using the Socket.io platform

 ## Getting started